• Skip to main content

 I didn’t care and rather continued hunting for more online opportunities.
 They let me go after one month and another company hired me for the same job.
 This time I earned $250 per month.
 That’s more than 2x my salary as a full-time teacher.

-After around 6 months, they let me go and another company hired me again for the same type of job.
 This time, I earned around $350 per month.
 For 6 months, I left the job and started my own business to explore more of what I could do.

-Third Step: Selling Handmade Notebooks (Exploring Creative Skills)
+First Step: Selling Handmade Notebooks (Exploring Creative Skills)

-I decided to sell handmade notebooks.
-So, through subscribing Sea Lemon on YouTube, I learned to bind books and mastered every binding technique.
 I created my own line and sold more than 200 items and enjoyed the whole process of creative work and earned around $600 within a short span.

-In mid-2017, I went on hiatus to carry on the tasks for our upcoming wedding.
-My then-fiance-now-husband traveled from his homeland Germany to the Philippines.
 We met the first time and decided to get married.
 Later, he returned to his country to fix a lot of things needed upon my migration.

-Depression kicked in again after losing my lifetime partner and becoming alone again.
 With the help of my sister, I got back to what I had to do and returned selling handmade notebooks internationally.
-I stopped for a while and wrote books.
-That’s when I discovered Dabble Writer, my favorite writing application.

 How I Succeeded As An Underrated Writer?

-Big Shift From Professional Teacher To Professional Writer
+Big Shift From Teacher To Writer

 While writing my stories, a private company hired me to write business articles and earned $500 as a monthly income.
 Realizing my ups and downs in my writing journey, I thought of sharing that to new writers.